 According to the Arthritis Foundation, there are about 1.5 million people in the United States currently living with rheumatoid arthritis (RA).
 If you are one of them, you probably want to learn all you can about how to manage your symptoms.
 Though the cause of RA is still unknown, researchers are finding new clues all the time that can help people understand their triggers.
 One such clue with increasing evidence is the link between potassium levels and RA symptoms.

-Several studies have demonstrated that those with RA tend to have lower levels of potassium in their blood.
+Several studies that those with RA tend to have lower levels of potassium in their blood.
 Does this mean that they eat too few potassium-rich foods?
 Probably not.
 The most common reason for low potassium levels in people with RA seems to be due to medication.
 Patients requiring corticosteroids for management of their disease can experience low potassium levels.
 In addition, some nonsteroidal medications may interfere with the body’s ability to process potassium and also cause diarrhea, which flushes the nutrient out of the body.
 Another important factor as a cause of low potassium is nutrition.
 People with RA tend to have diminished appetites.

 Those with RA also generally have lower levels of cortisol, a natural steroid that fights inflammation, which is the major cause of arthritis pain.
 Cortisol helps our kidneys excrete potassium.
 Frequent diarrhea can also account for reduced cortisol.
 This is because when potassium is flushed out of the body, cortisol works to conserve potassium, and so cortisol levels then also drop.